caocscar/ConnectedVehicleDocs/Events.md

 The total size of the dataset is about 8.0 GB (uncompressed).

 ## BsmEventFlag
 The `BsmEventFlag.csv` file contains *flagged events*, which are defined as the occurrence of unusual events.
 The events logged in this file are communicated through the vehicle’s CAN bus, from the vehicle component that initiated the event, to the onboard WSU; which then transmits the message.
-Once the host vehicle generates and transmits an unusual event, the vehicle receiving this information will in turn process it and produce actions(s) that corresponds to the unusual event.
+Once the host vehicle generates and transmits an unusual event, the receiving vehicle willl process this information and produce actions(s) that corresponds to the unusual event.
 These unusual events range from a vehicle’s hazard lights being on to a vehicle’s airbag being deployed.

 ### Variables
 Column Number|Name|Description|Units